MEGWARE-HPC/xbat-sync/README.md

 ./setup.sh env src
 ```
 > [!NOTE]
-> Please note: The environment variables for the source and destination XBAT servers must be filled in correctly.
+> The environment variables for the source and destination XBAT servers must be filled in correctly.
-> FILTER_KEYS and FILTER_VALUES need to be the same length, and connected by commas to avoid adding spaces.
+> FILTER_KEYS and FILTER_VALUES need to be the same length and connected by commas to avoid adding spaces.

 ## Developer Usage